 My recommendation is to tab Part 111 in Title 19 as past Exams tend to focus in this area.
 For the Harmonized Tariff Book, tab the General Rules of Interpretation along with the Chapters and General Notes.

 The bottom line is to keep it simple- don’t get lost in endless details.

 3) Set up a Huge Group Study with Co-Workers

-Additionally, ask the benefit of spending an extra two hours a day studying with folks you’ve just spent at least eight hours with working.
+Additionally, ask about the benefit of spending an extra two hours a day studying with folks you’ve just spent at least eight hours with working.
 You are in a much different setting than classroom groups back in High School and College.
-Classroom lectures are only a few hours a week and it’s great to share notes from the lecture- we’re not talking about note sharing here.
+Classroom lectures are only a few hours a week and it’s great to share notes from the lecture- we’re not talking about note-sharing here.

 Get a study buddy (that means one) to help hold you accountable, but skip the study groups.

 4) Dwell and Fret about April versus October Exam Dates

 The Broker’s Exam occurs each year in April and October.
 There is no evidence that US Customs manipulates the pass rate at certain times of the year.